erSubhashThapa/100daysofcode/r2-log.md

   ### My solution:
   Instead of giving the content div a border radius, give the container div an `overflow` of `hidden` or `scroll`.

+- ## Thoughts and Feelings:
+  My log is taking up a lot of my time.
+I'm not sure if anyone reads it, and I'm not sure how much of it is for me.
+I think I will cut down on logging.
+I need to only post the things that will help me, like links that will be helpful later or explanations of concepts I have trouble with and need to remember.

+  It might be hard to see when a concept should be logged or not.
+I probably need a lot less words and explanation than I post now, if I'm going to just log to help myself.

+  I think it's especially important that I cut down on logging while traveling.
+My internet & power is limited.
+I want to learn as much as I can without worrying as much about my log.
+My log should be a tool to help me, not something that holds me back and takes up my time.
+Right now it can take longer than an hour just for my log.

+  I took a break from logging while at Big Bend because there wasn't enough reception out there.
+I found I got a lot done.

 ## Day 10, R2